 As described below, you have choices available to you regarding the use of your information for advertising.
 In addition, some browsers have incorporated “Do Not Track” mechanisms.
 Most of these mechanisms, when turned on, send a signal to the website or online service indicating that the user does not wish to be tracked online.
 However, because the providers of “Do Not Track” and similar signals do not yet operate according to common, industry-accepted standards, we currently do not respond to those signals.
 For more information about Do Not Track mechanisms, see http://allaboutdnt.com.

 Information from Third Parties.
 At times, we receive information about our customers from third parties, such as credit information from credit reporting agencies, when you purchase products or apply for service.
 We also may receive marketing and other information, including but not limited to demographic information, about you from third parties.
 If you rent your residence, we may have a record of whether the landlord’s permission was required to install our facilities, as well as the landlord’s name and contact information.
-In addition, we may obtain information from other service providers when you purchase certain services from us, such as our DISH TV Package.
+In addition, we may obtain information from other service providers when you purchase certain services from us, such as our DISH TV Package or the eero home WiFi system.

 If you use social media credentials to login or interact with a Frontier website, mobile app, or Frontier’s social media pages, we may collect information about your social media profile.
 You can control the data we receive in this manner through the controls available in your social media account settings.